 Propane is one of the pure components of natural gas.
 You can separate the propane from the natural gas and use it on its own.
 When it is in its pure form, propane burns hotter and slower than natural gas.

-Natural gas is lighter than propane and dissipates more quickly when free.
+Natural gas is lighter than propane and dissipates more quickly when released into the air.
 Propane is heavier and doesn't dissipate as easily.
 This makes propane somewhat more dangerous than gas, but more on that later.

 Where does propane come from?

 As discussed in the last question, some propane comes from natural gas.
 You can extract the propane from the natural gas during processing and use it on its own.

 however, there are other sources for propane as well.

 Some propane comes from crude oil.
 Refiners extract the propane from the crude oil during the refining process.
 Because of this, we sometimes call propane LPG (liquified petroleum gas).